 Professor Adam Gordon awarded prestigious William Farr Medal by the Worshipful Society of Apothecaries

 Professor Adam Gordon, President Elect of the British Geriatrics Society, has been awarded the William Farr Medal 2021 by the Worshipful Society of Apothecaries.
-His medal was presented at the Society’s virtual Galen Awards Ceremony on 25 May 2021.
+He was presented his medal on 21 October 2021.

 The Worshipful Society of Apothecaries’ William Farr Medal was inaugurated in 2006 and is presented annually to recognise the significant contribution by a UK healthcare professional to improving care for older people.
 The William Farr Medal 2021 was awarded to Professor Adam Gordon in recognition of his work as a clinical academic with interests in the implementation of evidence-based models of care to deliver improved health outcomes for older people living with frailty, particularly in the care home sector.

 The medal is named after William Farr, a 19th century licentiate of the Worshipful Society of Apothecaries who later became a chief statistician in the Office of the Registrar General.
 He was a Fellow of the Royal Society and developed an international reputation for his system of disease classification.

 In the year preceding each award, nominations are sought from members of the Society’s Court and also from the Presidents of the Royal Medical Colleges within the United Kingdom.
 Previous award winners include Professor Gillian Mead, Professor Alasdair MacLullich, Professor Miles Witham and Professor Simon Conroy.